 If you have children or you yourself are planning on receiving a higher level of education at a university, then I’m sure you’re seeing dollar signs.

-).
-A university known for its rich academic history and huge list of famous people including one of our founding fathers John Adams, our current president Barack Obama--and where social addiction Facebook
+Harvard University – A private Ivy League university ranked #1 among National Universities in U.S. News & World Report (I don’t think there is a single person on this planet who isn’t familiar with Harvard).
+A university known for its rich academic history and huge list of famous people including one of our founding fathers John Adams, our current president Barack Obama–and where social addiction Facebook was born.

 I applied to Harvard and unsurprisingly I didn’t get in.
 It’s a favorite among America’s elite society and with its strong alumni base, one of the toughest universities to get into.
 However, if you can get in, guess what?
 You can go to school, even if you don’t have the funds to pay for your education.
 That’s right!

 If your family makes less than $60,000 in combined income, your tuition plus room and board will be free.
 They do have the students contribute by doing some summer work and term-time work, to help pay for the tuition–but that’s nothing.